-In the meantime I’ll continue eating well and using foods that help bind with mercury and naturally excrete it from the body.
+In the meantime, I’ll continue eating well and using foods that bind with mercury and naturally excrete it from the body.
 That includes garlic, cilantro, and sea vegetables.

-Put these foods into your diet as often as possible.
+Put those healing foods into your diet as often as possible.

 Here’s one of my favorite way to eat sea vegetables – a delicious bowl of Miso Soup!